devopsacademyau/academy/README.md

     * Offline: use a [Docker container](https://github.com/kns-it/Docker-GitPitch/), run `make presentation` and `open http://localhost:9000/${ORG_NAME}/${REPO_NAME}/${BRANCH_NAME}?p=${FOLDER_NAME}`
     For running in a specific folder: `FOLDER_NAME=class2 make presentation`

+## Clean up Ready to Review tag from Closed PRs

+To clean up the `Read to Review` tags of the closed PRs, the below make target can be executed.

+Run:  `make rtr-cleanup`

+Optionally you can pass the Github User and Token, so the API calls are not throttled.

+Run:  `make rtr-cleanup GH_USER=<YOUR_USER> GH_TOKEN=<YOUR_TOKEN>`

 # Authors